J.P. Morgan vs charles schwab

 Chase vs Schwab

-The app includes a watchlist that syncs with the website, but alerts are not available.
-The same order ticket from the website is used on mobile.
+The app includes a watchlist that syncs with the website, and J.P.
+Morgan provides alerts for stocks and ETFs.
+The same website order ticket is also used on the mobile platform.

 Schwab: